-The CMA's regulatory approach for tech startups, working with innovative technologies - from AI to medical devices and quantum technology - is unclear.
-This is largely because the CMA is reluctant to give guidance on their likely approach to market definition, which has a direct impact on the CMA approach to transactions/investments and the conduct in these sectors more broadly.
+The CMA's regulatory approach for tech startups, working with innovative technologies - from Al to medical devices and quantum technology - is unclear.
+This is largely because the CMA is reluctant to give guidance on their likely approach to market definition and their assessment of competitive constraints, which has a direct impact on the CMA approach to transactions/investments and the conduct in these sectors more broadly.
 This makes it much more difficult for investors to understand what their return on investment is likely to be, whether a product has a path to market, what the likely route to exit could be and indeed whether a business is viable at all, given the uncertainty.